ReactEngine/CommandCline/README.md

   deploy: deploy a node application package

-    Deploy an application to the StrongLoop process manager (see `pm-install` command), or to any PaaS that can accept a `git push` of a node application.
+    Deploy an application to the reactEngine process manager (see `pm-install` command), or to any PaaS that can accept a `git push` of a node application.